wandb/docs/docs/guides/app/features/system-metrics.md

 ## NVIDIA DCGM-Exporter

 ### GPU SM Clock Speed
+Represents the clock speed of the Streaming Multiprocessor (SM) on the GPU in MHz.
+This metric is indicative of the processing speed within the GPU cores responsible for computation tasks.

+W&B assigns a `gpu.{gpu_index}.smClock` tag to this metric.

 ### GPU Memory Clock Speed
-The current memory clock speed of the GPU at index i (in MHz).
+Represents the clock speed of the GPU memory in MHz, which influences the rate of data transfer between the GPU memory and processing cores.

+W&B assigns a `gpu.{gpu_index}.memoryClock` tag to this metric.

 ### GPU Graphics Clock Speed

-The current graphics clock speed of the GPU at index i (in MHz).
+Represents the base clock speed for graphics rendering operations on the GPU, expressed in MHz.
+This metric often reflects performance during visualization or rendering tasks.

+W&B assigns a `gpu.{gpu_index}.graphicsClock` tag to this metric.

 ### GPU Corrected Memory Errors

+Tracks the count of memory errors on the GPU that W&B automatically corrects by error-checking protocols, indicating recoverable hardware issues.

+W&B assigns a `gpu.{gpu_index}.correctedMemoryErrors` tag to this metric.

 ### GPU Uncorrected Memory Errors
+Tracks the count of memory errors on the GPU that W&B uncorrected, indicating non-recoverable errors which can impact processing reliability.

+W&B assigns a `gpu.{gpu_index}.unCorrectedMemoryErrors` tag to this metric.

 ### GPU Encoder Utilization

-The utilization of the GPU's encoder at index i (in percentage).
+Represents the percentage utilization of the GPU's video encoder, indicating its load when encoding tasks (for example, video rendering) are running.

+W&B assigns a `gpu.{gpu_index}.encoderUtilization` tag to this metric.

 <!-- New section -->
 ## AMD GPU
-The metrics are extracted from the output (`stats`) of the `rocm-smi` tool supplied by AMD (`rocm-smi -a --json`).
+W&B extracts metrics from the output (`stats`) of the `rocm-smi` tool supplied by AMD (`rocm-smi -a --json`).

 ### AMD GPU Utilization
 Represents the GPU utilization in percent for each AMD GPU device.